“No one will protect what they don’t care about, and no one will care about what they have never experienced.”

 What is nature journaling?

-Keeping a nature journal is a personal expression of your relationship to nature and can take the form of a naturalist’s records, a poetry notebook, a written journal, a scrapbook, a photo album, an artist’s sketchbook, and many more.
+A nature journal is a personal expression of your relationship to nature and might take the form of a naturalist’s records, a poetry notebook, a written journal, a scrapbook, a photo album, an artist’s sketchbook, or something else.

 I started my first nature journal in 2016, shortly after moving to the coast in Devon, UK to begin a new freelance lifestyle.
 For the past few years, I had lived in an urban part of the UK, though I grew up in nature in a village and I missed that lifestyle.